slavenf/sfl-library/doc/small_unordered_flat_multiset.md

 Underlying storage is implemented as **unsorted vector**.

 Complexity of search and remove operations is O(N).
-Complexity os insert operation is O(1).
+Complexity of insert operation is O(1).

 This container internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
 The dynamic memory management is used when the number of elements has to be greater than `N`.